MeowRosya/legion-modules/README.md

 # How to use

-### Don't blindly use this repo.
+### Don't blindly use this modules.
 Use at your own risk!!!

 If you want to use some of my modules, it could look like this: